nroi/flexo/README.md

 FLEXO_CUSTOM_REPO="eschwartz@https://pkgbuild.com archzfs@https://archzfs.com"
 ```

-## Contribute
-If you know Rust, feel free to dive into the code base and send a PR.
-Smaller improvements
-to make the code base cleaner, more idiomatic or efficient are always welcome.
-Before submitting
-larger changes, including new features or design changes, you should first open an issue to see
-if that feature is desired and if it fits into the design goals of flexo.

 ## Attributes & Design Goals
 * Lightweight: Flexo is a single binary with less than 3 MB and a low memory footprint.
 * Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process